Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 • Hair growth cycle health

-Someone with fewer hairs but thicker strands can look fuller than someone with more fine hairs.
+Someone with fewer but thicker hairs can look fuller than someone with more fine hairs.

 Why This Matters for Hair Transplants